AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex2/ex2.1/README.md

 #### Step 5: Test Write Access to Customer Data with Support User
 - Action:
   - Open test/http/AdminService.http file.
-  - Ensure that the username is 'alice' and the password is left empty
+  - Change the username to 'alice'.
+The password should be empty.
   - Go to Line 12 and and click on 'Send Request' to run 'POST {{server}}/odata/v4/admin/Customers' request.

 - Result: